JNCressey/MPMP_BankBalance/index.md

 # Introduction

 This is my solution to one of Matt Parker's Maths Problems.
-See the video on youtuve for the problem: [MPMP: The 1 Million Bank Balance puzzle](https://www.youtube.com/watch?v=ILrqPpLpwpE)
+See the video on YouTube for the problem: [MPMP: The 1 Million Bank Balance puzzle](https://www.youtube.com/watch?v=ILrqPpLpwpE)

 # Solution